Spinal Cord Injury Lawyers Alex R. Hernandez Jr. Trial Lawyers PLLC 1-888-HDZLAW-8

 The side effects that follow a spinal cord injury can severely affect the quality of life and can last for a very long time.
 Information on the complications that can arise in the aftermath of a spinal cord injury will enable you to be better prepared mentally and financially and also approach the legal aspects of your case with greater clarity.
-The Law Offices of Alex R. Hernandez Jr. take particular care in considering all future issues that may arise out of a spinal injury and prepare a strong case for compensation.
+Alex R. Hernandez Jr. can take particular care in considering all future issues that may arise out of a spinal injury and prepare a strong case for compensation.

 Pain is a serious issue.
 You may feel pain in parts of the body with sensation present and those parts that have lost the ability to feel any sensation.
 Most pain associated with SCI is chronic and is invariably related to nerve damage.

 Neuropathic pain, a common fallout of spinal cord injury, occurs when the brain fails to interpret signals sent by damaged nerves.
 Such pain can occur in injured areas that otherwise have little or no feeling.
 Adjectives used to describe neuropathic pain include burning, stabbing pain.

 Musculoskeletal pain can occur in the upper limbs from overexerting the hands and arms.
 This pain may appear months or years after a spinal cord injury.
 Back pain is an issue faced by paraplegics who have undergone spine fusion surgery.
 Quadriplegics who have to use chin or mouth-operated joysticks may get neck pain.

 Visceral pain in a person with a spinal cord injury requires expert diagnosis, because very often it can be a referred pain, i.e. pain away from the site of the problem.
 Constipation, gallbladder stones, kidney stones, and ulcers are common causes of such pain.
 Pain management after SCI involves therapy, surgery, medication, and psychology.

 Other side effects that may occur after spinal cord injury include issues with: